SweetCodey/system-design-masterclass/10. Design Cab sharing System/Cab Sharing System Design.md

 ![Driver Finder Service](./Resources/HLDfindADriver4.png)

 - The __Driver Finder__ service can use Key-Value(Redis cluster) storage to store driver locations.
+    - Redis key-value store is an example of NoSQL database.
+For more details, you can refer to [Database Concept](../Course%20Notes/03%20-%20Appendix/01%20-%20The%20Ultimate%20System%20Design%20Template/02%20-%20Database.md).
 - The __Key Value Storage__ can have many __instances__, meaning driver locations are __distributed__ among all instances.
 - We may encounter two issues with this storage:
     1. __Hot Shard Problems__